jason-woolf/DesmosPlayer/README.md

 ## Disclaimers

-This has been tested only on Chrome and Safari.
-There may be issues on other browsers.
+This has been developed and tested only on Chrome.
+Various features may not work as well with other browsers.

 Due to the risk of running malicious code in an unknown graph, you should always inspect the code before clicking the program icon.